The President Says He Wants To Hold Off On Military Action Against North Korea

 Trump’s administration appears to have softened its stance on the matter following his conversation with the Chinese President.
 Trump, who had stated in a telephone call with U.K. Prime Minister, Theresa May just yesterday that now was not the time to focus on talks with North Korea and maintained that all options remained open to defend the United States and its allies against North Korean aggression, spoke with a different tune after conferring over the phone with Xi Jinping.

 Following the phone call with Jinping, Trump said that he believed they were on the same page.
 It is worth noting that Donald Trump has repeatedly turned to China to assist in dealing with North Korea.
-Clearly, Trump hopes that China, which is North Korea’s neighbor and biggest trading partner, will use its influence to bring about a stop to the regime’s increasingly aggressive nuclear and ballistic missile activity.
-Activity which has only increased since Donald Trump was elected to office.
+Clearly, Trump hopes that China, which is North Korea’s neighbor and biggest trading partner, will use its influence to bring about a stop to the regime’s increasingly aggressive nuclear and ballistic missile activity — activity which has only increased since Donald Trump was elected to office.

 Beijing, China’s capital city, has said reining in North Korea is not entirely its responsibility, and has expressed doubts that economic sanctions from the United Nations, which it has backed, will resolve the situation.
 Also, completely cutting off North Korea could lead to its collapse, unleashing a wave of refugees into China’s already overpopulated northeast.